 There are a few budget hotels for backpackers, including a Youth Hostel and the Enter Backpack Hotel.
-These are the cheapest budget options, although you might also be able to save money by renting an apartment or room on AirBnB and cooking all of your own food.
+These are the cheapest budget options, although you might also be able to save money by renting an apartment or room and cooking all of your own food.

 Budget eats in Tromso

 Tromso has a fantastic culinary scene, and the city is often billed as the seafood capital of Norway, given the rich fishing grounds off the coast, within the Arctic Circle, but unfortunately, this gastronomical heaven comes with a solid price tag.

 The seafood in the best restaurants is excellent value compared to other Norwegian cities – because Tromso has a huge fishing industry – but it’s still expensive if you’re on a budget.
 It’s worth saving up the Krone though and having at least one splurge of a meal, especially if you’re a big seafood fan.

 A particularly beloved favourite is Seafood soup and Lobster, while in winter you can find the best cod in Europe in the restaurants in Tromso.

 Herring is another great choice here and you can find a wide range of international restaurants too.